-Boards of large companies must develop internal control systems that ensure that directors comply with laws and the articles and that company operations are appropriate.
-On the other hand, there is no legal requirement for internal control systems for companies that are not categorised as large companies.
+Boards of large companies must develop internal control systems that ensure that directors comply with laws and the articles, and that company operations are appropriate.
+On the other hand, there is no legal requirement for internal control systems for companies that are not categorised as large companies or companies that do not have a board of directors.